EmirXK/sudoku_online/README.md

 - **Give Up:** Automatically solve the puzzle and reveal the solution.
 - **Check Solution:** Validate the current puzzle solution and highlight any mistakes.
 - **Responsive Design:** The game interface is designed to be user-friendly and responsive.
+- **No Guessing Required** The solving algorithms used guarantee that a logically solvable design is generated.

 ## Files